GSA/piv-guides/_networkconfig/10_AMA.md

 * Go to:&nbsp;&nbsp;[Windows Server 2008 R2 AD DS Step-by-Step Guide](https://technet.microsoft.com/en-us/library/dd378897(v=WS.10).aspx)[:target=_"blank"}.
 * Set the _Domain Functional Level_ to _Windows Server 2008 R2_.
-* Add a group membership to the user’s Kerberos token.
-When a user's PIV login is authenticated, it will activate the group membership.
+* Add a global group membership to the user’s Kerberos token.
+When a user's PIV/CAC login is authenticated, it will activate the group membership.

 ### Hotfix for Windows® 2008 R2 Key Distribution Center (KDC) Error